-The pre-determined hardness and diameters for the front and the rear will be fixed and the same during the whole event.
-The tire diameter and hardness must be enough to run a sub final of 20 minutes on a single set.
+The diameters for front and rear will be fixed and the same during the whole event.
+The tire diameter and hardness must be enough to run a sub final of 20 minutes.

-One type of rim must be used, no special rims with a possibility to change the softness (or hardness).
-The rim must be used as it comes out of the moulding, no extra milling to make it lighter or softer is permitted.
+One type of rim should be used, no special rims with a possibility to change the softness (or hardness).
+The rim must be used as it comes out of the molding, so no extra milling to make it lighter or softer.

-The only addition allowed is the use of a disc to close a rim, however that disc must be mounted by means of a screw to avoid it comes off.
+The only thing allowed is the use of a disc to close a rim, however that disc must be mounted by means of a screw to avoid it comes off.

-Whenever one set is referred to, this means 2 front and 2 rear tires = 1 set.
+Where ever we talk about a set of tires we mean 2 front and 2 rear tires = 1 set.

-The general measurements and hardness for 1/8th IC track tires are described in appendix 1.
+The general measurements and hardness for $1/10^{th}$ IC track tires are described in appendix 1.
 The final values are made by the IFMAR IC Executive in consultation with the organizer and can depend on the track surface.